 - Run through a cycle.

-- Then keep running cycles with clean water only to get rid of the lemon taste.
+- Then keep running cycles with clean water only to eliminate the lemon taste.

 Additionally, lemon can also clean grout naturally.
-Simply spritz on some water and lemon juice and scrub gently to get rid of the ugly mold or hard water stains.
+Spritz on some water and lemon juice and scrub gently to eliminate the ugly mold or hard water stains.
 However, if your grout is colored, you might want to use another method since lemon may cause discoloration.

 Commercial descaling solutions utilize descaling agents such as citric acid, sulfamic acid, and lactic acid.
-In fact, Keurig utilizes citric acid while Nespresso uses lactic acid as main ingredients for their descalers.
-But, are they just ripping us off?
+For example, Keurig utilizes citric acid, while Nespresso uses lactic acid as the main ingredient for their descalers.
+But are they just ripping us off?

-The quick answer is: NO. Most coffee makers have aluminum parts which can corrode if not descaled properly.
-Branded commercial descalers prevent this from happening by putting in corrosion inhibitors to protect your coffee machine.
+The quick answer is: NO. Most coffee makers have aluminum parts that can corrode if not descaled properly.
+Branded commercial descalers prevent this by installing corrosion inhibitors to protect your coffee machine.
 Thus, if you can afford them, it’s best to stick to them.

-But if you don’t, you can still very much stick to your homemade descaler as long as you observe proper portions.
+But if you don’t, you can still stick to your homemade descaler as long as you observe proper portions.
 For instance, use 1.5 tablespoons of citric acid for a quart with espresso machines with aluminum boilers.
 Then, limit the use of the solution for up to 10-12 minutes only when cleaning the inside.
-You should also run it out of the group head and steam wand while the new solution is getting into the machine.
+You should also run it out of the group head and steam wand while the new solution gets into the machine.

-Now if you ask me my preference, my take is that I like using commercial descaling products.
-There are some affordable yet efficient ones in the market.
-For one, I save time and it also gives me peace of mind knowing I’m putting in something that’s meant to work well with my coffee maker.
+Now, if you ask me my preference, my take is that I like using commercial descaling products.
+However, there are some affordable yet efficient ones in the market.
+For one, I save time, and it also gives me peace of mind knowing I’m putting in something meant to work well with my coffee maker.

-The harder your water is, the more calcium carbonate it contains, then the thicker the scale buildup.
-So we recommend using a mineral-free distilled water for a better-tasting coffee and less frequent descaling.
-This will be the best for your coffee maker and will make your investment more worthwhile.
+The harder your water is, the more calcium carbonate it contains, and the thicker the scale buildup.
+So we recommend using mineral-free distilled water for a better-tasting coffee and less frequent descaling.
+This will be the best for your coffee maker and make your investment worthwhile.

 When to descale my coffee maker?